A reduced model for the long-term effects of physical activity on type 2 diabetes: Appendix

 with the initial conditions being $0$ for all the equations.
 The control $u(t)$ is introduced as

 where $\xi$ is the physical activity intensity.
-The term period length refers to the length from the start of one physical activity session until the start of the next session.
-Note that the state variable $\VL$ is included in these equations because it was originally parameterized in minutes.
+The period length refers to the time between the start of two consecutive physical activity sessions.
+Note that the state variable $\VL$ is included in this set of equations because it was originally parameterized in minutes and hence requires the short-term scaling.
+However, since it has a long-term effect we will include it in the long-term equations for the homogenization further below.

 The original units of the state variables, along with their description, are given in Table~\ref{table:units_short_term}.

 To solve these ODEs simultaneously with the long-term equations defined at a daily timescale, we first convert the short-term equations to days.
 Additionally, we scale the state variables to be dimensionless.
 Following standard procedures for the scaling of ODEs~\cite{langtangen_scaling_2016}, we introduce